Images Depict Mature Plants

-After back filling and lightly compacting the 50/50 mix of existing soil and compost give the Obsession Nandina a good deep watering.
-This is not to be rushed.
+After backfilling and lightly compacting the 50/50 mix of existing soil and compost, give the Obsession Nandina a deep watering.
 Most of the water you put on the plant at first will run away from the plant until the soil is soaked.
 A general rule of thumb is to count to 5 for every one gallon of pot size.
-For example a one gallon pot would be watered until you count to 5 a three gallon pot would be 15 and so on.
-Check the plant daily for the first week or so and then every other day there after.
-Water using the counting method for the first few weeks.
-You’ll want to water the bushes regularly after planting until they’ve been well established.
-We like to tell folks that when watering Nandina's or any plant for that matter its best not to water the foliage of the plant.
+For example, a one-gallon pot would be watered until you count to 5, and a three-gallon container would be 15, and so on.
+Check the plant daily for the first week or so and then every other day.
+You will want to water the bushes regularly after planting until well established.
+We like to tell folks that when watering Nandina's or any plant, for that matter, it's best not to saturate the foliage of the plant.
 Water at the base of the plant near the soil line only.
-Gator bag Jr. can be used to help aid in this process and also provide plants with a good soaking due to the slow release of the water into the root-zone of the plant.
-Soaker Hoses can also be used to water when planting a long hedge.

 How do I fertilize Obsession Nandina?